Time: 1 hr

-The mould I used to make these rock soaps is the following stones mould (see below).
+The mould I used to make these rock soaps is a special stones mould.
 The cavities hold about 110 ml each and the cured soap will weigh about 100 g.
 Any recipe using 500 g oils will work with this mould.
 The stones are also excellent for the glazing technique (which is an advanced technique), but to be honest, I personally like the marbling with an in-the-pot swirl a lot better, because the marbling will go all the way through the soap and not just on the surface.
 You can order the stone mould here.

 Before starting, please read the safety and precautions post, especially since this tutorial requires the handling of caustic soda!